objcio/articles/2015-02-09-photo-extension.md

 system provides an image suitably scaled for the screen.
 Using this instead of the original for the interactive editing phase will require significantly less memory.
-- __Limit number of CoreGraphics contexts__ Although it might seem like the way to work with images, a CoreGraphics context is essentially just a big chunk of memory.
+- __Limit number of Core Graphics contexts__ Although it might seem like the way to work with images, a Core Graphics context is essentially just a big chunk of memory.
 If you need to use these, then keep the number to a minimum.
 Reuse them where possible, and decide whether you're using the best approach.
-- __Use the GPU__ Whether it be through CoreImage or a 3rd-party framework such as GPUImage, you can keep memory down by chaining filters together and eliminating the requirement for intermediate buffers.
+- __Use the GPU__ Whether it be through Core Image or a 3rd-party framework such as GPUImage, you can keep memory down by chaining filters together and eliminating the requirement for intermediate buffers.